invpt/codef/README.md

 ## Syntax inspiration

-Radio's syntax is insipred by a number of languages, the most apparent of which being Scala.
+Radi's syntax is insipred by a number of languages, the most apparent of which being Scala.
 Personally, I have never used Scala, but it turns out that I quite like its syntax.

 ## Wild ideas